Optimizing Token Choice for Code Watermarking: An RL Approach

-\paragraph{Technical Implementation.} We primarily utilize \texttt{OpenCoder-1.5B-Instruct}~\cite{Huang2024OpenCoderTO} as the backbone LLM, with additional validation on the larger \texttt{OpenCoder-8B-Instruct} model.
-Performance is assessed on \texttt{HumanEval}~\cite{chen2021evaluating} and \texttt{MBPP}~\cite{austin2021program} for Python code generation.
-Detailed implementation specifications, including dataset details, baseline configurations, model architectures, and training details are provided in Appendix~\ref{sec:impl_details}.
-In accordance with established reinforcement learning practices, we initially apply supervised fine-tuning to $\pi_\phi$ using proxy signals to establish fundamental code distribution knowledge through a combination of next token prediction and entropy distribution with binary cross entropy loss.
-Details and other techniques involved can be found in Appendix~\ref{sec:llm_augmentation}.
+\textbf{Technical Implementation.} Detailed implementation specifications, including dataset details, baseline configurations, model architectures, and training details are provided in Appendix~\ref{sec:impl_details}.
+We mainly follow the experiment settings of \citet{lee2023wrote} to adapt it to our setting.
+In accordance with established reinforcement learning practices, we initially apply supervised fine-tuning to $\pi_\phi$ using proxy signals to establish code distribution knowledge through next token prediction.
+The training process only needs to be performed once and can be completed in 1 day on a single A100 GPU.